Placement Plans

 2. Information to be Included in a Placement Plan

-- Any arrangements for contact between the child and parents/anyone with Parental Responsibility/any other Connected Person, including, if appropriate, reasons why contact is not reasonably practicable or not consistent with the child's welfare, details of any Child Arrangements and Contact Orders (under Section 8 or 34 of the Children Act 1989), and the arrangements for notifying any changes in contact arrangements;
+2. Any arrangements for family time between the child and parents/anyone with Parental Responsibility/any other Connected Person, including, if appropriate, reasons why family time is not reasonably practicable or not consistent with the child's welfare, details of any Child Arrangements and Contact Orders (under Section 8 or 34 of the Children Act 1989), and the arrangements for notifying any changes in contact arrangements;

 3. Additional Information to be included where the Child is Placed with Parents